datacraft-paris/workshop-pydantic/README.md

 ## Check Your Progress Without Spoilers

-As you go through each step of the exercise, you can **validate your work** by running the corresponding test file, such as `test_easy.py`, `test_intermediate.py`, or `test_hard.py`.
+As you complete each step (`model_1.py` to `model_4.py`), you can validate your implementation by running the corresponding test file for that step, such as `test_model_1.py`, `test_model_2.py`, etc., found in all branches.

-These tests help confirm that you've met the key requirements of each stage **without revealing the full solution** — so you can stay focused and avoid spoilers from the `correction` branch.
+These tests confirm that your code meets the core requirements of each step **without revealing the full solution**, allowing you to progress independently before consulting the `correction` branch.

-> 🔒 **Do not edit the test files.**
+Do not modify the test files.
-> They are provided as-is to check the expected behavior at each step.
-> While they validate important criteria, they **don’t guarantee your code is perfect** — for a full validation, you should compare your work with the final solution in the `correction` branch.
+They are designed to verify expected behavior at each stage.
+While they cover key elements, they do **not guarantee completeness or best practices** — for a full review, you can refer to the final implementation in the `correction` branch.

 ---

 *You're now all set — pick your branch, open the exercise, and start modeling with Pydantic !*